LichengXiao2017/CausalModeling/README.md

 Xiao, Licheng   lxiao@scu.edu
 Wang, Hairong   hwang1@scu.edu

-If you want to use the code, please include the citation infomation as following:
+If you want to use the code, please cite with:
 ```
 @misc{Detectron2018,
   author =       {Abel Suchitra and Xiao Licheng and Wang Hairong},